Challenges Facing the Film Industry

 The film industry must address this issue head-on by creating safe work environments that prioritize respect and equality.
 It is essential to hold abusers accountable for their actions while also creating systemic changes that prevent such behavior from occurring in the future.

-Censorship and government regulations
+Censorship and government regulations.

 Censorship and government regulations pose another societal challenge facing the film industry today.
 In some countries, governments heavily censor content deemed inappropriate or offensive.
 This can limit artistic expression while also limiting access to diverse viewpoints for audiences.